-Sepsis is when the immune system responds to a serious infection by attacking the body's own organs and tissues.
+Sepsis is when the immune system responds to an infection by attacking the body's own organs and tissues.
 The infection can originate in many body parts, including the lungs, intestines, urinary tract, or skin.

 Sepsis causes the body's normal reaction to infection to go into overdrive.
 Bacteria from the infection and the toxins they create can change a person's body temperature, heart rate, and blood pressure, and prevent the body's organs from working properly.

-Sepsis can be frightening because it can lead to serious complications that affect the kidneys, lungs, brain, and hearing, and can even cause death.
+Sepsis may lead to serious complications that affect the kidneys, lungs, brain, and heart, and can even cause death.
 Sepsis can affect people of any age, but is more common in:

 - infants under 3 months, whose immune systems haven't developed enough to fight off overwhelming infections